BrunoGomesCoelho/spiral-fun/README.md

 Solving ascii spirals!

 To run just use `python3 spirral.py`.
-A sample 5x5 test case is included, you can run with `python3 spirral.py < input_5.txt`
+Two sample test cases are included; To run them you can use `python3 spirral.py < input_5.txt` for example.